oroce/web-development-workshop/workshop-2.md

 What issues can we spot?
 * using `var` for constant
 * not using semicolon
-* using both single qoute and double qoute
+* using both single quote and double quote

 ---
 class: center, middle